-The Corporation has provided an AISC performance measure that reflects all the expenditures that are required to produce an ounce of silver from operations.
-While there is no standardized meaning of the measure across the industry, the Corporation's definition conforms to the all-in sustaining cost definition as set out by the World Gold Council in its guidance dated June 27, 2013.
+The Corporation calculates working capital as current assets less current liabilities from the Company's condensed interim consolidated financial statements.
+The Corporation calculates total cash costs per ounce by dividing the sum of operating costs, royalty costs, production taxes, refining and shipping costs, net of byproduct silver credits, by payable ounces.
+While there is no standardized meaning of the measure across the industry, the Corporation believes that this measure is useful to external users in assessing operating performance.
+When the Corporation provides an AISC performance measure, it reflects all the expenditures that are required to produce an ounce of silver from operations.
+While there is no standardized meaning of the measure across the industry, the Corporation's definition conforms to the AISC definition as set out by the World Gold Council in its guidance dated June 27, 2013.
 The Corporation believes that this measure is useful to external users in assessing operating performance and the Corporation's ability to generate free cash flow from current operations.
 Subsequent amendments to the guidance have not materially affected the figures presented.
 AISC consists of total cash costs plus sustaining capital expenditures.
 Free Cash Flow is a non-IFRS performance measure that is calculated as cash flows from operations net of cash flows invested in mineral property, plant, and equipment and exploration and evaluation assets.
 The Corporation believes that this measure is useful to the external users in assessing the Corporation's ability to generate cash flows from its mineral projects.